 “For we are His workmanship, created in Christ Jesus for good works,

-which God prepared beforehand so that we would walk in them.”
-Ephesians 2:10
+which God prepared beforehand so that we should walk in them.”
+Ephesians 2:10 (ESV)

 God has prepared beforehand new opportunities and adventures for us.
-But, it’s up to us to recognize these possibilities, set aside our insecurities and fears, and courageously walk toward them and not away from them!
-God’s deeply desires us to say yes, seize the moment, run well, and not be hindered by our past sin, pain, and failures.
+But, it’s up to us to recognize these possibilities, make time in our schedules for them, set aside our insecurities and fears, and courageously walk toward these opportunities and not away from them!
+God’s deeply desires us to say yes, seize the moment, run well, and not be hindered by our past sin, pain, failures — or our busy schedules.

-For years, I allowed my insecurities to keep me from boldly pursuing God’s plans for my life.
-But, once I dealt with my past sin, pain, and failures and incorporated a support system of godly friends, encouragers, and accountability partners, I felt free to fully embrace God-given opportunities with confidence and courage.
+For years, I allowed business and my insecurities to keep me from boldly pursuing God’s plans for my life.
+But, since I’ve learned to process my past and have incorporated a support system of godly friends, encouragers, and accountability partners, I’ve been able to balance my commitments more effectively and embrace God-given opportunities with a lot more confidence and courage.

-“Therefore, since we have so great a cloud of witnesses surrounding us,
+“Therefore, since we are surrounded by so great a cloud of witnesses,

-let us also lay aside every encumbrance and the sin which so easily entangles us,
+let us also lay aside every weight, and sin which clings so closely,

 Join me today in laying aside any hindrances in your life that keeps you from running toward God and toward the things He has prepared for you.
 Together, let’s hold fast to His Word and fully embrace our God-given opportunities, so we will not run our race in vain!